BS in Computer Science and Linguistics

 Are you interested in natural language processing?
 Do you want to understand how Alexa talks?
 Our new major is for you!

-This collaboration between the College of Liberal Arts and Sciences and the College of Engineering prepares students for technical or professional careers in arts and sciences areas requiring a sound grounding in computer science.
+This collaboration between the College of Liberal Arts and Sciences and the College of Engineering prepares students for technical or professional careers in humanities and sciences areas requiring a sound grounding in computer science.
 It is designed to meet an increasing demand for programming skills in various disciplines that include an aspect of language.
 This may include:

 - speech recognition